dinhsang1999/internship-task3-left_right_classfication/README.md

 {
-  'prob_left': 0.007223138585686684, // Probability of image is of left eye 'prob_right': 0.9927768707275391, // Probability of image is of right eye 'prediction': 'right', // 'left' or 'right', prediction label of image 'need_check': False // True or False, if True, the image need to check manually }
+  'prob_left': 0.007223138585686684, // Probability of image is of left eye 'prob_right': 0.9927768707275391, // Probability of image is of right eye }
 ```